Who we are

 NeuroLinx Research Institute (NRI) is a 501(c)(3) non-profit research institute that began operations in 2011.
 Our mission is to conduct theoretical, laboratory, and clinical neuroscience research within a new framework of open scientific collaboration.

 NeuroLinx is a pioneer in the open science movement that provides a venue for neuroscience researchers, educators and communities to combine skills and resources.
 We believe that innovations in funding structures and organizational strategies are required to expedite innovation in science and technology.
-Our method is to liberate the discovery process by building bridges between researchers, creating unique collaborations, linking diverse scientific data and information, and funding high-risk but potentially high-reward research projects.
+Our method is to liberate the discovery process by building bridges among researchers, creating unique collaborations and funding high-risk but potentially high-reward research projects.
 NeuroLinx serves as a beacon for investigators who seek open collaboration, value progress, and seek a non-traditional research path.

 Ultimately, our goal is to understand brain function and facilitate the development of treatments for neurological diseases.